Y3 Tackle Roman Mosaic Techniques

 At the end of the school day I showed the class teacher and TA how to grout the mosaics and left them a big bag of grout and tips on cleaning and waxing afterwards.
 I’ll post some pictures of the final results once they’re all complete.

 This workshop was booked from my website, where there are also kits available for class mosaic projects.

 We love receiving visitors at Last Loft Studios in Manchester.
-It is an opportunity to share the fondness we have for our working environment at Talbot Mill and the respect, admiration and affection we have for our fellow artisans with the rest of the world.
+It is an opportunity to share the fondness we have for our working environment at Talbot Mill and our respect, admiration and affection for our fellow artisans.

 This Saturday, we had the pleasure to welcome five wonderful women into our studios, each bringing their own talents, experience and ideas to the table as we worked together to make glass-on-glass mosaic mandalas.